zentrum-lexikographie/lex/README.md

 ## Release

-Releasing a new version of ZDL/Lex entails a complete build of all components, packaging everything as a Docker container and pushing as well as tagging the container image to the ZDL's private Docker registry:
+Releasing a new version of ZDL/Lex entails a complete build of all components, packaging everything as a Docker container and pushing the container images with updated tags to the ZDL's private Docker registry:

 ```plaintext
 $ make release